A Brooks-type result for sparse critical graphs: Clusters and sets with small potential

-In all subsequent cases, we will use Lemma~\ref{lem1 - k} in order to construct either a $(k-1)$-coloring of $G$ or a $(k-1)$-coloring of $G[R]$ fitting into Case 1.
-For the rest of the proof, we denote $z = \sum_{u \in R_*} w(u) = |E(R, Q)| \geq k$ and assume that Case 1 does not hold.
+In all subsequent cases, we will use Lemma~\ref{lem1 - k} in order to construct either a $(k-1)$-coloring of $J$ or a $(k-1)$-coloring of $J[R]$ fitting into Case 1.
+Lemma~\ref{lem1 - k} uses variables $i',z,s,w$.
+We will use several different values for $i'$, but $z,s,w$ are always defined by the discussion leading to~\eqref{edges to add}, and by Claim~\ref{3-connected}, $s \geq 3$.